bpmct/jetbrains-indexer/README.md

 # jetbrains-indexer

-Generate and package JetBrains [shared indexes](https://www.jetbrains.com/help/idea/shared-indexes.html) for a project with a Docker container.
+Generate and package JetBrains [shared indexes](https://www.jetbrains.com/help/idea/shared-indexes.html) with a Docker container.

 Shared indexes are often hosted in a remote
 CDN and used by IDEs to speed up indexing time.
 This Docker container simplifies building shared indexes.